snikproject/graph/README.md

 ## Development

+### Setup
+1. clone this repository
+2. npm build
+3. ./init

 ### Code Style
 Specified in the ESlint config file `.eslintrc.json`.

+## Scripts
+* `npm run test` runs the mocha tests
+* `npm run build` transpiles the code for browsers without full ES6 support, used by index-babel.html
+* `npm run jsdoc` generates the API documentation

 ### Pure JavaScript Development
-If you don't like to use npm and babel you can use a pure JavaScriptript workflow for development but then your browser needs to support the source requirements.
+If you don't like to use npm and babel you can use a pure JavaScript workflow for development but then your browser needs to support the source requirements.

 ### Development with Tooling